Sea Save Foundation History

 2017, Shark Week Platform Partner – Sea Save Foundation seeks new platforms and formats to deliver education and advocacy messages.
 Discovery Channel’s “Shark Week” has a massive focused viewership interested in the ocean and marine animals.

-2017, Official United Nations Attendee – Sustainable Development Goals – Under the Sea (SDG #14) Building off of several years of successful negotiation as delegates at CITES, Sea Save Foundation has been invited to participate in United Nations’ conferences and meetings to represent specific ocean species and broad issues facing our oceans today.
-At these conferences, Sea Save Foundation representatives help influence delegates to commit to goal-oriented conservation efforts in their own countries and internationally
+2017, Official United Nations Attendee – Sustainable Development Goals – Under the Sea (SDG #14) – Building off of several years of successful negotiation as delegates at CITES, Sea Save Foundation has been invited to participate in United Nations’ conferences and meetings to advocate for specific ocean species and broad issues facing our oceans today.
+At these conferences, Sea Save Foundation representatives help influence delegates to commit to goal-oriented conservation efforts in their own countries and internationally.

 2017, Urgent Action – Online Advocacy Tools -We created an online suite of tools that enables the general public to easily connect with their elected officials.
 These tools provide a valuable digital access point for those seeking to make a difference and make their voice heard.
 Since there are multiple alternative methods to influence policymakers in addition to online petitions, Sea Save Foundation can encourage people to utilize all effective means of contacting their representatives such as phone calls, email, and social media posts.